INITI-Playground/initi-playground-docs/docs/setup/connecting-to-the-internet.md

 Title:   Connecting to the internet
-Summary: How to connect Initi Playground using Wi-Fi
+Summary: How to connect INITI Playground using Wi-Fi
 Authors: Ondrej Prucha
 Date:    July 21, 2024
 blank-value:

 # Connecting to the internet

-Initi Playground supports automatic updates.
+INITI Playground supports automatic updates.
 To receive notifications when a new update is available, you will need to be connected to the internet via Wi-Fi.

 ## Locating Wi-Fi settings